 Download the HCOL_UCM application form (doc) here.

-2) Complete the final Inquiry steps in GoAbroad process and the UCM application in GoAbroad by August 15th, 2022.
-This is UVM's deadline for all students planning to study abroad on an exchange program in Spring 2023.
+2) Complete the final Inquiry steps in GoAbroad process and the UCM application in GoAbroad by 11:59 PM on May 7th, 2023.
+This is UVM's deadline for all students planning to study abroad on an exchange program in Spring 2024.

 The Honors College & the Principia Program at the University of Glasgow

 The Principia Consortium is a group of more than 26 Honors programs at liberal arts colleges and universities from across the United States that participate in an Honors study abroad program at the University of Glasgow.
 This program is open only to Honors programs/colleges and their students.

 Here are some quick facts about the Principia Program in the UVM Honors College:

 - The Principia Program is open to HCOL sophomores and juniors, but in the UVM context, it makes by far the most sense for HCOL sophomores in their spring semester of sophomore year to participate in the program because HCOL 2000 is satisfied by The Scottish Enlightenment course taken by all students in the program.